Spectrum FAQ

 What is a Max Card?
 How do I get one?

-Spectrum is an authorised distributor for Max Card.
+Spectrum is an authorised leading UK distributor for Max Card.

 The Max Card is designed to make days out more financially accessible for foster families and families of children with additional needs.
 The discount available varies between venues, with thousands of venues taking part in the scheme across the UK.

-To qualify for being able to have a Max Card you simply need to have an active Spectrum Membership Number, no other additional criteria is required by us.
+To qualify for a Max Card for your child, you simply need to have an active Spectrum Membership Number; no other additional criteria are required by us.
 Just head to our Max Card form to register your request with us.
 Please note your Spectrum membership number is required as part of the sign-up process.
-The cost of the Max Card is £8 and provides you coverage for approximately 2 years.
+The cost of the Max Card is currently £9 and provides you with coverage for approximately 2 years.

 Our Max Card page covers all the commonly asked questions and information needed about it.